quantumphysicist/DataAnalyst-Nanodegree/README.md

 # This repository is deprecated
-# Please follow the links below for the newest version of the following projects
+## Please follow the links below for the newest version of the following projects

-## Completed projects from the Udacity Data Analyst Nanodegree Program
+### Completed projects from the Udacity Data Analyst Nanodegree Program

-### Folder contents:
 [Analyze_AB_test_results](https://github.com/quantumphysicist/Analysis_of_AB_Test_Results)
 Analysis of the results of an A/B test run by an e-commerce site.